 Organisations or companies use this after selling their product or service to a customer.
 This is used to know how the customer feels about the company's service to improve the overall customer experience.

 This is a common test that is used for investigating the kind of personality traits a respondent possess.
-This test is used by companies for investigating whether a personality trait is compatible with the company work culture.
+This test is used by companies for investigating whether a personality trait is compatible with the company’s work culture.

 Categorical data may easily be collected through various collection techniques using Formplus form builder.
 This online form builder provides effective categorical data gathering and management.

-Formplus not only provide easy data collection through customisable form feature but also create data analytics which helps drive easy and proper decision making.
+Formplus not only provide easy data collection through customisable form feature but also create data analytics which helps drive easy and proper decision-making.
 It also contains useful statistical data analysis features, making it the best tool for collecting categorical data.

 Categorical and Numerical data are the main types of data.
-This data types may have the same number of subcategories, with two each, but they have many differences.
+These data types may have the same number of subcategories, with two each, but they have many differences.
 These differences give them unique attributes which are equally useful in statistical analysis.

 Numerical data are quantitative data types.
-For example: weight, temperature, height, GPA, annual income, etc. are classified under numerical or quantitative data.
+For example, weight, temperature, height, GPA, annual income, etc. are classified under numerical or quantitative data.

 In comparison, categorical data are qualitative data types.
 Some examples include: name, hair colour, qualification etc.